What’s Level II market data?

-We’ve partnered with Nasdaq to give Robinhood Gold members access to Level II Market Data powered by NASDAQ Totalview.
+We partnered with Nasdaq to give Robinhood Gold members access to Level II market data powered by Nasdaq Totalview.

-Level II Market Data shows multiple bids and asks for any given stock so investors can better determine the availability or desire for a stock at a certain price.
-Bids are like limit buy orders that other investors have open on the markets.
-Similarly, asks are like limit sell orders from other investors.
+Level II market data shows multiple bid and ask prices from Nasdaq for any given security so investors can better determine the availability or desire for a security at a certain price.
+For Nasdaq, bids are functionally equivalent to limit buy orders that other investors have open on the markets.
+Similarly, asks are functionally equivalent to limit sell orders from other investors.
 Like any limit order, each bid and ask is represented by the price and quantity of the order.

-Level II Data is unique because it shows more than just the best bid and best ask on the market.
-It also shows the full depth of orders on the market, including quantities at the individual bids and asks.
+Level II data is unique because it shows more than just the best bid and best ask on the market.
+It also shows the full depth of displayed orders on the market, including quantities at the individual bid and ask prices.

-Level II market data gives investors more information to make investment decisions by showing changes in the bids and asks on the NASDAQ stock market.
-Some traders compare how many shares are on each side of the market as an indication of the short term direction of the price.
+Level II data gives investors more information that they can incorporate into their investment decisions and analysis by showing more detail about the bids and asks on the Nasdaq stock market.
+For example, some traders compare how many shares are on each side of the market, the quantities, and prices as a possible indication of the short-term direction of the price, alongside other indicators.

-Investors often use this data in conjunction with the price chart representing recent trades.
-The price chart on Robinhood is the main chart available on our stock page.
+Investors can use this data in conjunction with other indicators and information and analysis, such as the price chart representing recent trades.

-The main price chart on the stock page represents the prices of recent trades on that stock.
-On the other hand, Level II Data represents a current snapshot of pending orders for that stock.
-If one of the open orders on the Level II chart executes, it will become a trade and appear as the next data point on the price chart.
+The main price chart on the security detail page represents the prices of recent trades on that security.
+The Level II price chart represents a current snapshot of displayed resting limit orders (the different bids and asks) for that security.
+If one of the open orders on the Level II chart executes, it will become a trade and appear as a data point on the price chart.

-For example, suppose an investor places a limit order to buy 10 shares of MEOW at $100.
-While the order is pending, it will appear on the Level II Chart as a bid.
-Later, suppose the order executes at $98, it will drop off the Level II chart and instead will appear as a datapoint on the main chart at $98.
+For example, suppose an investor places a limit order to buy 10 shares of a given stock at $100.
+While the order is pending, if the order rests on the Nasdaq stock market, it will appear on the Level II chart as a bid.
+Later, suppose this Nasdaq order executes—it will then drop off the Level II chart and will appear as a datapoint on the main chart at its sale price.